Philippine Taal volcano: Spectacular images capture impending eruption as half a million urged to evacuate

 — Philippine Red Cross (@philredcross) January 13, 2020

-But of course, humans aren’t the only animals being affected.
-Wildlife and plant life in the region has already suffered adverse effects from the ash in the atmosphere.
+But humans aren’t the only animals being affected.
+Wildlife and plant life in the region have already suffered adverse effects from the ash in the atmosphere.

 PLEASE PLEASE PLEASE THEIR LIVES ARE PRECIOUS TOO, PLEASE PROTECT THEM AT ALL COSTS :(( #TaalVolcano #TaalEruption2020 #TaalVolcanoEruption pic.twitter.com/IhWJ7fDo2s